cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 ### Changeability of the FQDN

-The FQDN of the Cloudogu EcoSystem is stored globally in the registry and can be read by the Dogus using [`doguctl`](#the-usage-of-doguctl).
-If necessary, it can be integrated into the Dogu configuration (see also [creating-an-exemplary-application](../core/basics_en.md#5-creating-an-exemplary-application).
+The FQDN of the Cloudogu EcoSystem is stored globally in the registry and can be read by the Dogus using [`doguctl`](#usage-of-doguctl).
+If necessary, it can be integrated into the Dogu configuration (see also [creating-an-exemplary-application](../core/basics_en.md#5--creating-an-exemplary-application).
 In addition, care must be taken during Dogu development to ensure that the FQDN is changeable.
 So the Dogu should be able (after a restart if necessary) to read a new FQDN and adapt its configuration to this new FQDN.

-### Controlling logging behavior
+### Controlling the logging behavior

 This section shows how to create a uniform, abstracted setting option that can be used to set the log behavior in all Dogus in the same way.
 Four different log levels that can be set via the registry are used for this purpose: `ERROR`, `WARN`, `INFO` and `DEBUG`.